LinkForty/core/infra/fly.io/fly.redis.md

 ### Cache TTL Configuration

 Default TTL is 1 hour.
-To adjust, modify the caching layer in Link Forty:
+To adjust, modify the caching layer in LinkForty:

 ```typescript
 // In your Redis cache implementation